Aerial Photographs and Ancestral Home Towns

 The world seemed enamored with aerial photography in the 1860s.
 During the Civil War, Gen. Ambrose Burnside employed a balloonist, Prof. James Allen of Providence, RI, to take reconnaissance photographs of battlefields and troop locations.

 A large number of aerial images are in the collection of the Library of Congress.
-Search the Prints and Photographs collection using the term, “aerial photography,” then use the “Refine your search” options on the left side of the screen to narrow results by date, place or online availability.
+Search the Photo, Prints and Drawings collection using terms like “aerial photography,” then use the “Refine your results” options on the left side of the screen to narrow results by date, place or online availability.
+You can also browse through the “Aerial Views” subject in the online catalog.
 You might locate an image of an ancestral hometown taken in the time frame your ancestor lived there.

 Kite Photos